antelle/keyboard-auto-type/README.md

 ## TL;DR

 This library allows you to send keystrokes to different applications as if they were typed by the user.
 It provides both simple and low-level API consistent across platforms.
-It can be useful in password managers, automation, testing software and everywhere else where you need to simulate user input.
+It can be useful in password managers, automation, testing software, and everywhere else where you need to simulate user input.

 A minimalistic example: